We don't put anything into our soap that shouldn't go into our Lake.

 These are the chemicals that make commercial soaps soapy and foamy.
 But they irritate a lot of us.
 The lather in our soap comes from the blend of oils and butter we use.

 We don't use synthetic fragrances.

 You will not see scents like "linen" and "rain" from the Kelleys Island Soap Co.
 That's because the only way to get those scents is by adding synthetic fragrance oils.
 We only use natural fragrances and essential oils.
 In our own experiences, synthetic fragrances make us itchy and give us headaches.

 These may or may not be listed as ingredients on your favorite commercial soap.
 According to some research, some synthetic colors are suspected to be a human carcinogen, a skin irritant, and linked to ADHD in children.
 When used, they make soaps colorful and pretty, but we don't think it's worth it.

 We don't use Triclosan.

 Triclosan is an ingredient in antibacterial soap products.
 Problem is, some recent studies suggest this stuff promotes the growth of antibiotic-resistant bacteria.
 Worse, they say it makes dioxin, which is (A) a carcinogen, and (B) an ingredient in Agent Orange.
 They've been called "known endocrine disruptor."
 Sounds bad.
-We don't add it.
-(Again, where we would get it in the first place, we have no idea.
-We're just three Islanders who learned how to make soap the old-fashioned way.)
+Plus, you do not need Triclosan in soap to kill bacteria and viruses.
+Studies show that cleaning your hands for 30 seconds old-fashioned soap is just as effective as using antibacterial products.

 We don't use Phthalates.